 There you have it.

-Now I got a guy out there reading this piece, because I can't read it.
+Now, I got a guy out there reading this piece because I can't read it, but I got a guy reading this McCrystal piece in Rolling Stone.

-And he says, uh, I keep re-reading it.
+And he says, I keep rereading it.

 He's not seeing a whole lot of disagreement.

-Uh the aids are another matter.
+The AIDS are another matter.

-If this was not a shakedown, what would you call we proved it was a shakedown yesterday, as as uh uh these people are admitting it because Feinberg's out there saying, Well, Obama told me that we gotta get moving fast on this.
+We proved it was a shakedown yesterday, as these people are admitting it because Feinberg's out there saying, well, Obama told me that we got to get moving fast on this.

-Obama told me this, Obama told me there's nothing independent about any of this.
+Obama told me there's nothing independent about any of this.

-This is how this bunch this bunch works.
+This is how this bunch works.

-Matthews said one after another Republican voices siding with BP against the American people.
+Matthews said, one after another, Republican voices siding with BP against the American people.

-Republican voices siding with BP against the American.
+What is one after another, Republican voices siding with BP against the American people?

 Chris, would it be too much to ask that this administration side with the American people just once?